Keeping Hawks Healthy

 Stay informed on the latest updates.

-Learn more about our blended approach to academics.See classroom changes
+Learn more about our blended approach to academics, which will continue this spring.See classroom changes

-The Center for Student Success is here to help you as you adjust to changes this semester.See resources
+The Center for Student Success is here to help you as you adjust to changes this year.See resources

 Although we had to rethink group gatherings and events, we know connections outside the classroom are important.Learn more.

-Multiple policies have been implemented to help keep our community healthy and safe this fall.
-Be sure to review each policy in detail.Take a look.
+Multiple policies have been implemented to help keep our community healthy and safe.
+Be sure to review each policy in detail.Take a look

 We've created new resources for working remotely and/or off-campus.Learn more